 This is what we experienced:

-Pollinate MN and the MN Hobby Beekeepers Association taught us about the importance of raising bees right here in MN.
+Pollinate MN and the MN Hobby Beekeepers Association taught us about the importance of raising bees right here in Minnesota.
 They brought their hives and suits.
 The life of a honey bee is absolutely essential, magical and fascinating.

 Midwest Groundcovers showcased their favorite native plants for pollinators while Botanical Interests demonstrated the ease of sowing wildflower seeds directly into the landscape.
 Plants and seeds available for purchase at Tonkadale!

 Humming for Bees, a local advocacy group that supports “Bee-Safe” gardens, invited visitors to “Change the world one flower at a time”!
-Thanks, in part to these wise volunteers, new legislation is moving through the ranks of local and state government to keep bees and other pollinators safe!
+Thanks in part to these wise volunteers, new legislation is moving through the ranks of local and state government to keep bees and other pollinators safe!

-Tonkadale experts set-up shop and provided interactive activities and information on pollinators and our food, pollinator places in your own back yard, the secret life of hummingbirds, and beneficial insects including knowing the difference between the goodies and the baddies in the garden.
+Tonkadale experts set up shop and provided interactive activities and information on pollinators and our food, pollinator places in your own back yard, the secret life of hummingbirds, and beneficial insects including knowing the difference between the goodies and the baddies in the garden.

 The most special sight of all was a monarch butterfly emerging from its chrysalis for a live audience.
 An absolute mystery and miracle at the same time.

-At Tonkadale, we welcome your pollinator plant questions and discussions, not only on Pollinator Day, but everyday.
+At Tonkadale, we welcome your pollinator plant questions and discussions, not only on Pollinator Day, but every day.
 Plant plants.
-Its important.
+It’s important.